Introduction to Lodge Spirit

 May these notations on Look About Lodge and The Cleveland Natural Science Club enrich your experiences in this unique sanctuary.
 And may they enhance the spirit of nature appreciation and conservation in you plus others whom you influence.

-I surmise that the most logical answer as to what prompted this country’s interest in nature and conservation is that it was motivated by John Muir and Ernest Thompson Seton, and enhanced by the writings of John Burroughs.
+I surmise that the most logical answer for what prompted this country’s interest in nature and conservation is that it was motivated by John Muir and Ernest Thompson Seton, and enhanced by the writings of John Burroughs.

 The return to nature was widespread in the early 1900s.
 People living in cities decided that they had lost something and they wanted it back.
 What they had lost was the real wilderness.
 They wanted to pack up and go camping overnight and to climb serious mountains.